JonasToth/gitforge.nvim/development_resources/specification/issue_cache.md

 ## Customizations

-- directory path for the persistent cache
+- directory path for the persistent cache, by default in `nvim-data`